 They get an annual dressing with ground bark mulch and that’s about it.

-However, if you like to fertilize your plants, mushroom compost, well-rotted manure or a balanced fertilizer that isn’t too high in Nitrogen will work.
+However, if you like to fertilize your plants, mushroom compost, well-rotted manure or a balanced slow-release fertilizer that isn’t too high in Nitrogen will work.

 As with most flowering plants, a fertilizer with too much Nitrogen will produce lots of leaves but limit the number of flowers.